 DER is typically “behind-the-meter” electricity generation and storage located on the consumer’s property and supplying some or all of the consumer’s electricity needs.
 DER helps to reduce the need for large power plants and lessens growing loads on existing transmission and distribution lines.
 Having many, local electricity sources increases the reliability and resiliency of the electrical system and, in many cases, can result in significant financial savings for the consumer.

-ENGIE MEP Services Northeast is your single-point resource to discuss DER opportunities anytime you are considering energy efficiency measures (EEMS) or an energy audit.
-As one of the Northeast’s largest MEP contractors and being related to a broad-scope energy company, we have the technical, energy and financial resources to deliver DER projects of all types.
+FT Williams & Associates is your single-point resource to discuss DER opportunities anytime you are considering energy efficiency measures (EEMS) or an energy audit.
+As one of the country’s largest MEP contractors, we have the technical, energy and financial resources to deliver DER projects of all types.

 Distributed Energy Resources include: